 If your dog shows any of these signs, contact your vet right away.

-Watch out for rock salt
+5. Watch out for rock salt

 To prevent your dog gaining weight, try monitoring their food intake.
 Stick to their recommended food allowance and avoid giving them too many treats or scraps.
 Compensate for their reduced exercise by playing some fun indoor games — this will help to keep your dog's mind occupied too.

 Older and thinner dogs feel the cold more than most.

 A dog jacket will keep them warm and toasty when they’re out on walks.
 Also, when you get home from a walk, make sure you dry off your dog thoroughly.
 At home, supply plenty of bedding, and aim to keep your dog's bed in a room that's warm, well-insulated and draught-free.
 This is especially important for dogs with arthritis.